 - Although the build succeeds, the resulting image won’t be usable because the linker could not find the entry point and hence discarded all other code as unreferenced.
 This happened because we did not include the startup code into our project.
 If you search the build log for files containing the word “entry” or “startup”, you will find the target\sam9xx5\toolchain\gnu\cstartup.s file.
 Add it to the project and build it again:

 - Now we will get several “unresolved reference” errors because we did not include the files from the chip and board libraries yet.
 We will now add the source files from those libraries to our project.
 As some of the files from the libraries are meant for other devices, we can use one of 3 ways to determine the necessary files:

 - Add all files and then remove those that don’t compile

 - Add files that define functions reported as undefined

 - Extract the exact list of source files from the build log

 We will use the last approach here.
 Open the build log in notepad++ and do a regex-based replacement of “.*([ ^ ]+\.c).*” with “\1“:This will cleanup every line containing “<space><one or more characters without spaces>.c”, only leaving the part without spaces (i.e. path of the .c file).

 - Do another “replace all” to convert relative paths to absolute and paste them into VisualGDB Project Properties -> Embedded Project -> Additional Sources:

 - Now you should be finally able to build the sample project:

 - Now we will configure JTAG debugging.
 Open VisualGDB Project Properties, go to the Debug Settings and select OpenOCD there.
-If it’s missing, click on “Install support for additional debug methods” link to install it automatically.
 Then specify the interface and target scripts according to your setup: